Time to pick kitchen appliances!

 A lot of new fridges have side-by-side doors for the fridge and the freezer on the bottom as a big pullout drawer.

-That may be trendy, but I prefer a good old-fashioned side-by-side fridge and freezer.
+That may be trendy, but we prefer a good old-fashioned side-by-side fridge and freezer.
 I don’t like the thought of leaning over every time I wanted something out of the freezer.

 Think about how far out you want the fridge to come from your counters – or if you want it flush.